cmd-source/MS2-Sights/README.md

 #### Email function
  - Email from [EMailJS](https://www.emailjs.com/)
- - This was set up from the Code Institutes lesson under: Putting it all together > Sending Emails Using EmailJS > Sending Emails!
+ - This was set up from the Code Institutes lesson under: Putting it all together > Sending Emails Using EmailJS > Sending Emails! (https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+IFD101+2017_T3/courseware/03d3f6524ad249d9b33e3336d156dfd0/e4710f80cdf34bffbd607bc102482d5c/)

 ### Acknowledgements:
 - Got help setting the footer to the bottom of the page on (https://stackoverflow.com/questions/3443606/make-footer-stick-to-bottom-of-page-correctly)
 - Got help setting the text-area with (https://www.tutorialspoint.com/How-to-Create-a-Multi-line-Text-Input-Text-Area-In-HTML#:~:text=To%20create%20a%20multi%2Dline%20text%20input%2C%20use%20the%20HTML,input%20text%20over%20multiple%20rows.&text=Specifies%20that%20on%20page%20load%20the%20text%20area%20should%20automatically%20get%20focus.)
-- Desaign for the toggle night/day darkmode was taken from https://www.youtube.com/watch?v=ZZoA3MjgASQ*/ & https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_toggle_dark_mode
-- Design on toggling the hompage experiences was taken from https://www.youtube.com/watch?v=WhU38HV-Iu8&t=380s
 - Help on adding layers to the Leaflet map was taken from https://www.youtube.com/watch?v=Nl7KxXHpl5o&t=124s
+- W3Cschools did inspire me to add a good morning/good evening message
+-